How to Unsubscribe from Mailing Lists and Junk Newsletters in Gmail

-Christian Heilmann’s tweet - Feature request for Gmail: automatically find and follow the unsubscribe link in all highlighted mails – prompted me to research this topic in a bit more detail and it turned out that building an automated system for unsubscribing from bulk email isn’t that difficult.
+Christian Heilmann’s tweet - Feature request for Gmail: automatically find and follow the unsubscribe link in all highlighted emails - prompted me to build an automated system for unsubscribing your Gmail address from the bulk senders.
 Here’s how it looks like:

-How to Unsubscribe from Bulk Mail in Gmail
+How to Unsubscribe from Email Newsletters in Gmail

-What I have now is a simple Google Script that parses the content of bulk emails and find the unsubscribe link.
-If the link is found, the script opens the link and the email is unsubscribed.
-In some cases, the bulk sender would require you to send a message to a special email address to unsubscribe and the script can do that as well.
+What I have now is a simple Google Script that parses the content of bulk emails and finds the unsubscribe link.
+If an unsubscribe link is found, the script opens the link and your email is automatically unsubscribed.
+In some cases, the bulk sender would require you to send a message to a special email address to unsubscribe and our Google script can do that as well.

-You don’t have to grant access to your Gmail account to any service, you can unsubscribe without even open the email (faster) and you can add emails to the unsubscribe queue from any email client including desktop and mobile apps.
+The big advantage is that don’t have to grant access to your Gmail account to any third-party service and you can add subscription emails to the unsubscribe queue from any email client including desktop and mobile apps.
 Let’s get started:

 - Click here to copy the Gmail Unsubscriber sheet to your Google Drive.

-- Go to the Gmail menu in the sheet (see screenshot) and choose Authorize.
-All the script access to your Gmail account.
-It is an open source Google Script that runs in your own Drive and not a single byte of data is shared with anyone.
+- Go to the Gmail menu in the Google Sheet (see screenshot above) and choose Configure.
+Allow the script to access to your Gmail account.
+It is an open source Google Script that runs does not store or upload a single byte of your data.

 The Gmail Unsubscriber program is now initialized and running in the background.
-You can apply the Unsubscribe label to any Gmail message and you’ll be automatically unsubscribed in 10-15 minutes.
+You can now apply the Unsubscribe label to any email message in Gmail and you’ll be automatically unsubscribed in 10-15 minutes.
 Everything is logged in the Google Sheet so you know what’s happening behind the scenes.
 Give it a try!

 How Gmail Unsubscribes from Mailing Lists

-All legitimate bulk email senders include a List-Unsubscribe field in the message header that contains a URL or email address for unsubscribing from a mailing list.
+All legitimate bulk email senders include a List-Unsubscribe field in the message header that contains an URL or email address for unsubscribing from a mailing list.
 Here’s a screenshot: